reveng007/C2_Server/README.md

 Now, we will get a shell on the C2 Server to play around:
 ![](https://github.com/reveng007/C2_Server/blob/main/images/shell.png?raw=true)

-_In this case, I actually used ubuntu as victim._
+_In this case, I actually used Windows10 as victim machine._

 ## Why am I making this ?